EO4wellness/T-I-L/HTML/HTML.md

 ## Learning HTML
 Here are some resources you can user to learn HTML:

-* [Free Code Camp](https://www.freecodecamp.org) - Visiting this site, you can get started, freely, using your GitHub credentials to log in and begin learning coding.
+* [Free Code Camp](https://github.com/EO4wellness/T-I-L/tree/main/HTML/free-code-camp-org) By visiting the [FreeCodeCamp Website](https://www.freecodecamp.org), you can get started, freely, using your GitHub credentials to log in and begin learning coding.
 The Free Code Camp coursework is structured and progresses from beginning to more advanced topics, starting with HTML.
 Unless you need to start at the "very beginning" (which teaches you, for example, what <H1>Text</H1> does) you can begin your studies with the approximately 300 hours of study needed to learn responsive website development skills including HTML, CSS, and HTML5.

 * Projects to practice HTML & CSS skills. [list from @Ravinwashere twitter](https://twitter.com/ravinwashere/status/1343434835793100800)